jonas-grgt/jonasg.io/content/posts/object-mother/index.md

 assertThat(amount).isEqualTo(Amount.EUR(42))
 ```

+👉️ It's important to **stress the prefilled nature of a mother.**
+Calling `InvoiceMother.invoice().build()` will return a fully fledged `Invoice` were all fields are filled
+in containing **sensible default values**.

 By utilizing the approach mentioned above, the unnecessary clutter is eliminated, allowing the focus to be solely on
 what is essential for the test.
 In this particular case, it becomes evident that having two invoice items priced at
 EUR 100 each, with a 21% tax applied to each item, results in EUR 42 of taxes

-We are still using some kind of _static factory method_ yet it does not immediately return our Invoice rather it returns
+We are still using some kind of _static factory method,_ yet it does not immediately return our Invoice rather it returns
-a `InvoiceMother$InvoiceBuilder`.
+a **builder** that allows you to override those defaults **that matter for your specific test**.

 I like to make the builder part of the Mother class as to reduce the chance to confuse it with production
 code InvoiceBuilders.